mfem/web/src/howto/install-with-spack.md

 In concrete terms, packaging with Spack here means that:

 * Spack will interface with the build system: no make or CMake command required.
 * Build options are specified as "variants".
-There may no be a variant for every options or combination of options allowed by building from source "manually".
+There may not be a variant for every option or combination of options allowed by building from source "manually".
-* Spack will also installed the dependencies, which may also be activated using "variants".
+* Spack will also install the dependencies, which may also be activated using "variants".

 _(Note that so far, the MFEM Spack package interfaces with MFEM makefile build system, not CMake.)_